OikoSol/Mission/crowdfunding.md

 Also notice how in the Others section, it is detailed in the "comments" column how the funds are distributed within that sub-category.

 The tokens will be distributed after the crowdfunding event has ended.
-If the number of funds exceeds any milestone goal, the excess funds will be returned to the
+If the number of funds exceeds any milestone goal, the excess funds will be returned to the funders until the number of funds meets the nearest milestone goal.